Fast Weakly Supervised Action Segmentation Using Mutual Consistency: Related Work

-\textbf{Sequence to Sequence Learning}~~ There has been a lot of work in sequence to sequence learning mostly in natural language processing\cite{seq2seq,seq2seqwithattention,convolutionalseq2seq,transformer} but our problem is different in one major aspect.
-The size mismatch between the video features and transcripts is very large.
-For example in the Breakfast dataset \cite{breakfast}, the average input video length is around 2100 frames and the longest video has around 9700 frames while the average transcript length is 6.8 and the longest is 25.
+\textbf{Sequence to Sequence Learning.}~~ There has been a lot of work in sequence to sequence learning, mostly in natural language processing \cite{seq2seq,seq2seqwithattention,convolutionalseq2seq,transformer}.
+However, our problem is different in one major aspect: the size mismatch between the video features and transcripts is often large.
+In the Breakfast dataset \cite{breakfast}, for example, the average input video length is around 2100 frames and the longest video has around 9700 frames, while the average transcript length is 6.8 and the longest is 25.
 Because of this issue, we have specially designed our network to be able to temporally model such long sequences.
-Wei et~al.~\cite{s2seg} proposed a method for segment detection in videos.
-Although their method is similar in spirit to ours they are only able to train their model using full supervision.
+Wei et~al.~\cite{s2seg} proposed a sequence to sequence model for detecting temporal segments of interest, but not the action classes.